shwezhu/shwezhu.github.io/content/post/git/007-git-reset.md

 We could just as easily not let Git assume we meant “pull the data from HEAD” by specifying a specific commit to pull that file version from.
 We would just run something like `git reset eb43bf file.txt`.

 ![n](/007-git-reset/n.png)

+## Conclusion

+- HEAD points to branch, branch point to the last commit,
+  - so HEAD point the last commit,
+  - when you make HEAD point other commit by using `git reset`, it actually makes current branch point to that commit
+- The first thing `reset` will do is move what HEAD points to.
+This isn’t the same as changing HEAD itself (which is what `checkout` does); `reset` moves the branch that HEAD is pointing to.
+This means if HEAD is set to the `master` branch (i.e. you’re currently on the `master` branch), running `git reset 9e5e6a4` will start by making `master` point to `9e5e6a4`
+- Three Tree: HEAD, index, work tree
+- `git reset` will do three things, Move HEAD (update HEAD), Updating the Index, Updating the work tree with `--hard`,